Autumist/Autumist/README.md

 - Hi, I’m @Autumist
-- 2nd Year BS Computer Science Student at University of the Philippines Manila
+- Incoming 3rd Year BS Computer Science Student at University of the Philippines Manila
 - Still a nab at programming :.))